-The Company's Chief Executive Officer (Mr J. Welborn, Managing Director) and Chief Financial Officer (Ms L. de Bruin from 27 February 2017 and Mr G. Fitzgerald from 1 July 2016 to 27 February 2017) have provided the Board with the appropriate assurances in relation to full year and half year statutory financial reports during the financial year ended 30 June 2017.
+The Company's Chief Executive Officer (Mr J. Welborn) and Chief Financial Officer (Ms L. de Bruin) have provided the Board with the appropriate assurances in relation to full year and half year statutory financial reports during the year ended 30 June 2018.